RobertoCtz/scala-exercices/README.md

-# scala-exercices
+# scala-exercises
-Exercices from different websites such as leetcode, hackerrank, etc..
+Exercises from different websites such as leetcode, hackerrank, etc..